COVID-19 at a glance News, Sports, Work - ExBulletin

 Recent developments:

-The State Department of Health reported Friday 155 confirmed and potential new cases nationwide, including 72 cases in Oahu, 30 on the island of Hawaii, 21 in Maui, 19 in Kauai, one in Molokai and 12 residents diagnosed abroad. state.
+The State Department of Health reported Friday 124 confirmed and potential new cases nationwide, including 67 cases in Oahu, 22 in Hawaii, 11 in Maui, 10 in Kauai, one in Molokai and 13 residents diagnosed overseas. .

-Five deaths were reported Friday; the number of deaths nationwide is now 896.
+Twelve new deaths were reported Friday; the number of deaths nationwide is now at 944.

-Hawaii has achieved a vaccination rate of 71.2 percent nationwide, with Honolulu County at 74 percent, Kauai and Hawaii counties at 67 percent and Maui County at 64 percent.
+Hawaii has achieved a vaccination rate of 71.6 percent of the total population nationwide, with Honolulu County at 74 percent, Kauai and Hawaii counties at 67 percent and Maui County at 64 percent.

 To schedule an appointment for the vaccine: